Guide

 Key features:

-• Rewards program: Business customer loyalty benefits
+• Rewards program: Earn business customer loyalty benefits on qualifying purchases

 Citibank